 Jacob Vaark galloped along, sweating so heavily it salted his eyes.
 His rented horse, Regine, was drenched and panting for water.
 Mist, hot and rife with mosquitoes, could have dampened his spirit, but didn't.
 As usual, the ride from tk was hard, but he always took delight in the journey.
 Breathing the air of a world so new, so modern, so open to life never failed to invigorate him.
 Forests untouched since Noah; shorelines beautiful enough to bring tears.
-As or still wege he left Virginia and entered Maryland, his feelings fought one another like tk.
+As he left Delaware [?] and crossed into Maryland, his feelings fought one another like tk.
 Unlike the colony, the province could trade to foreign markets, a good thing, but it was Romish to the core, a bad thing.
 His sensibilities were offended by the lax, flashy, cunning of the papists.
 "Abhor that arrant whore of Rome."
 His entire school had memorized those lines from their primer.
 "And all her blasphemies; Drink not of her cursed cup; Obey not her decrees."
-Which did not mean you could not do business with them and he had out-dealt them many time, especially here where tobacco and slaves were married, each fial currency aside the other clutching its partner's elbow.
-Finally, swatting mosquitoes and on the watch for mud snakes that startled the horse, he from Hechail glimpsed the wide iron gates of Bliss and guided Reging through them.
-Far $eN \leq lo \leq N^{\circ}$ away to the right, beyond the iron fence that encloopsed the property and almost hidden by the mist, he saw rows of quarters, quiet, empty.
+Which did not mean you could not do business with them and he had out dealt them many times, especially here where tobacco and slaves were married, each currency aside the other clutching its partner's elbow.
+Finally, swatting mosquitoes and on the watch for mud snakes that startled the horse, he glimpsed from there the wide iron gates of Bliss and guided Regina through them.
+Far away to the right, beyond the iron fence enclosing the property and almost hidden by the mist, he saw rows of quarters, quiet, empty.
 In the tobacco fields, he reckoned, trying to limit the damage sopping weather had wrought on the crop.
 The comfortable smell of tobacco leaves, like fireplaces and good women serving ale, cloaked Bliss like balm.
-The different trail ended at a small brick plaza, announcing a prideful entrance to the house.
+The path ended at a small brick plaza, announcing a prideful entrance to the house.
 He stopped.
 A boy appeared and, dismounting in some pain, Jacob Vaark handed over the reins, cautioning the boy.
 "Water.
 No feed."
 "Yes, sir," said the boy and turned the horse around, murmuring, "nice lady, nice lady," as he led her away.
 Jacob Vaark climbed three wide steps, then retraced them to stand back from the house and appraise it.
 Imposing, he thought, and very impressive.
-Two wide windows, at least twelve panes in each, flanked the door.
+Two wide windows, at least two dozen panes in each, flanked the door.
 Five more windows above on a wide second story resting on six pillars.
-Tk the had never seen a house like it.
-The weal thiest men he tonew time built is wood, i wat built is wood, i what no need for the grand pillars of a House of Parliment.
-Miner dap boards Grandiose buteasy.
-Easy, he thought.
+He had never seen a house like it.
+The wealthiest men he knew built in wood, not brick, switches for riven clapboards and no need for the grand pillars of a House of Parliament Grandiose, he thought, but easy.
 How easy to build such a house in that climate.
-Soft wood, creamy brick, no caulking needed, everything designed for breeze, not s, chambers freeze.
-Long hall, probably, parlor, two fireplaces, a cook house out back.
+Soft wood, creamy brick, no caulking needed, everything designed for breeze, not freeze.
+Long hall, probably, parlors, chambers....
 Easy living, but the heat...
 He removed his hat and wiped the sweat from his hair line with his sleeve.

 Then, fingering his soaking collar, he scraped his boots and re-mounted the steps.